Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 6

 short spell period the second time.
 And

-now thy were resting.
+now they were resting.
 I suppose

-11
+11 60

-they would have a third time
+they will have a third time

 shortly.
 The bands of the Irish

-guards & the grenadier
+Guards & the Grenadier

-guards clubbed, drums & fifes,
+Guards clubbed, drums & fifes,

 were marching up and down

-the bottom of the gull, playing
+the bottom of the gully, playing

 & a line of men looking on

-from each side The onlookers
+from each side.
+The onlookers

 were largely New Zealanders!